Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
 Some programmers may not be familiar with the concept of recursion.
-Since recursion is extensively utilized in the field of data structures and algorithms, we must understand its definition and functionality.
-Recursion is a programming concept in which a function calls itself in its definition.
+Since recursion is extensively utilized in the field of data structures and algorithms, we must understand its definition and functionality. <span class="special">Recursion is a programming concept in which a function calls itself in its definition</span>.
 Recursive functions consist of two main components: the base case and the recursive case.
-The base case signifies the condition under which the recursion stops, preventing an endless cycle that could lead to a stack overflow (similar to preventing an infinite loop).
-On the other hand, the recursive case involves the function calling itself with modified arguments, aiming to bring the problem closer to the base case (simplifying the problem) with each recursive call.
+The base case signifies the condition under which the recursion stops, <span class="special">preventing an endless cycle</span> that could lead to a stack overflow (similar to preventing an infinite loop).
+On the other hand, the recursive case involves the function calling itself with modified arguments, <span class="special">aiming to bring the problem closer to the base case</span> (simplifying the problem) with each recursive call.
 </p>

 <br>
 <br>

 <p>
 As programmers, we should be aware that when a function is called, a block of memory known as a "stack frame" is allocated on the call stack.
 This frame contains information about the function call, such as local variables and the return address.
 In the context of recursive functions, multiple stack frames are created as each recursive call is initiated.
 When a function is called, a stack frame is generated, and space is reserved for local variables.
 Successive recursive calls add new stack frames on top of the previous ones, collectively forming a "stack" of frames, commonly referred to as the call stack.
+Interestingly, it is called the "stack frame" because it behaves very similarly to a stack data structure, which will be discussed in more detail later in this series.
 </p>

 <br>